Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 The safety and effectiveness of Unasyn have been established for pediatric patients one year of age and older for skin and skin structure infections as approved in adults.
 Use of Unasyn in pediatric patients is supported by evidence from adequate and well-controlled studies in adults with additional data from pediatric pharmacokinetic studies, a controlled clinical trial conducted in pediatric patients and post-marketing adverse events surveillance. (see CLINICAL PHARMACOLOGY, INDICATIONS AND USAGE, ADVERSE REACTIONS, DOSAGE AND ADMINISTRATION, and CLINICAL STUDIES sections).

 The safety and effectiveness of Unasyn have not been established for pediatric patients for intra-abdominal infections.

 Unasyn is generally well tolerated.
-The following adverse reactions have been reported.
+The following adverse reactions have been reported in clinical trials.